dwillis/ire25-llm-extraction/README.md

-# llm-archives
+# LLM Data Extraction
+## IRE 2025
+### Derek Willis, University of Maryland

 ### Instructions

 Click the "Use this template" button for this repository and choose "Create a new repository".
-You can give it the same name (llm-archives).
+You can give it the same name or something different.

 Once it's ready, go to [Groq](https://console.groq.com/keys) and follow the directions to get an API key.
 You'll need to login (or create an account if you don't have one).